gvwilson/sensibleadventures/coriandel/coriandel.md

 holds them in place---they just *are*.

 The boat bumps to a halt against a submerged step.
-Looking over the side, I see the stairs continue down into the depths below us.
-Ishad sculls to turn the boat sideways before pulling in the oars and hopping out onto the bottom step with the bow line in his hand.
-"Careful," he cautions, gripping the gunwale with his other hand.
+Looking over the side, I see the stairs continue down into the depths.
+The original floor of the tunnel lies somewhere far below us.
+It has been flooded for centuries, but the stairs are still exactly where the Pilots left them.

+Ishad sculls to turn the boat sideways before pulling in the oars and hopping out onto the bottom step with the bow line in one hand.
+"Careful," he cautions, gripping the gunwale with his other.

 "I'm being careful."
-I hand him my spear, then my sword and pack, then stand unsteadily.
+I set the lantern on the thwart beside me and hand him my spear, then my sword and pack, and then stand unsteadily.

 "Keep your weight low."

 "I've *got* it," I mutter.
-There aren't more than a couple of dozen people in Coriandel who could beat me in a fair fight on level ground, but I've never been in a boat before---you can ride a little raft on the canal for a copper bezel or two on holidays, but I've never bothered.
+There aren't more than a couple of dozen people in Coriandel who could beat me in a fair fight on level ground, but I've never been in a boat before---you can ride barges on the canal for a copper bezel or two on holidays and drink yourself silly, but I've never bothered.
 The damn thing twitches from side to side each time I take a step like a horse trying to shy away a fly.
 It seems like a very fragile way to get from one place to another.

-But I still shake Ishad off when he reaches out to steady me as I clamber onto the step beside him.
+But as I clamber onto the step, I still shake Ishad off when he reaches out to steady me.
 My pack goes onto my shoulders and my sword belt goes around my waist.
 "Must be pretty close to moonrise."

-He nods as he hands me back my spear.
+He nods as he hands me my spear.
 "Must be."

 "I should get going."

 He nods again.
 "You should."
 He punches my chest lightly.
-"You keep your wits down there, all right?
-Remember, I got through, and I'm not half as smart as you.
+"You keep your wits handy in there, all right?
+Remember, I got through it, and I'm not half as smart as you.
 Just---"

 "I'll be all right," I say brusquely.

 He nods.
 "I know you will."
 He raises his palms to me in a formal salute.
-"May Death be too distracted by more pressing business to give you Her attention."
+"May your death be too distracted by more pressing business to notice you."

 "Thanks."
 I cinch my belt a little tighter.
 "I'll see you tomorrow."
 I start up the stairs without waiting for an answer.
 It's almost moonrise---the walls around us are starting to glow a faint blue-white, just like Kerrem said they would.
-The door at the top of the stairs will open the instant the moon clears the horizon and close when its trailing edge does the same.
-I don't have to hurry, but I do anyway.
+The door at the top of the stairs will open the instant the moon clears the horizon, then close behind me when its trailing edge does the same.
+I don't have to hurry, but I do.

-Kerrem told me that magicians and jurists argue about whether moonrise is the moment you could first see the moon if you were standing at the entrance to the Tombs, or the moment you could see it from the top of the stairs if the stone overhead were suddenly to vanish, or whether it's when it would have been when the Pilots still ruled the world, before the Mutiny took the tops off the mountains east of Coriandel.
+Kerrem told me that magicians and jurists argue about whether moonrise is the moment you could first see the moon if you were standing at the entrance to the Tombs, or the moment you could see it from the top of the stairs if the hill overhead were suddenly to vanish.
+They also argue about whether it's *our* moonrise, or when it would have been before the Pilots' last battle took the tops off the mountains east of Coriandel.
 I don't care.
-The door will open, I'll go through and kill the bonescuttle, Kerrem will write a poem about it, my damn head will stop itching, Sehdie's father will let me marry her, and we 'll all live happily ever after.
+The door will open, I'll go through and kill the bonescuttle, my damn head will stop itching, Kerrem will write a poem about my adventures, Sehdie and I will get married, and we 'll all live happily ever after.
 And up will become down, black will become white, and the emir's thieves will stop collecting taxes.

 Ishad calls out to me when I'm halfway up the steps.
 "Vurt!"

 I turn around.
 He's sculled a couple of strides away from the stairs.
 The walls are glowing more brightly now, and I can see him clearly.
 He holds up my letter.
 "Sorry, lad.
 Soaked it when I got back in the boat.
 Guess you'll have to tell her yourself after all."
 I can't see his face, but I know he's grinning.

 "I wish you taught archery, old man," I call back.
 "And I wish I had a bow right now."